Gracetexana/RetrievalAugmentedGenerator/README.md

+At least python==3.10 is needed for this repository.

 # Intro

 All code in this personal project is entirely mine.
 It was inspired by a group project completed with two other students under INSuRE+C. Some of my code, included in this personal project, was also included in the group project.